orionorganizacao-dotcom/a-dap-protocol/README.md

 - Integrations
 - External review

-Historical repositories are preserved for reproducibility and historical transparency.
+Historical repositories are preserved for reproducibility and transparency.

 Archived repositories must not be interpreted as current protocol definitions.